Scooby-Doo Spooky Coaster: Next Generation (2018 update)

 Although the ride's rollercoaster track is unaltered and its ghost train elements are still present, the ride's storyline has been significantly changed, although it is still themed to the 2002 film.
-Scooby-Doo now no longer appears in the ride until the very end in the exit queue.
+Scooby-Doo now only appears at the beginning in his armor until the very end in the exit queue.
 However, his initial voice over and disembarkment audio remains in use.

 The creatures from the movie have escaped their enclosures and are attacking the riders.
 After the ride exits the station, using projection mapping effects, the train is attacked by two of the monsters breaking down the right-side wall, but the train gets away in time.
 Following the usual Ghost Train section, Riders are greeted with the mirror scene which now uses more projection effects to display the two monsters attacking the vehicle.

 The ride then passes by several voodoo statues before coming to the Platform lift.
 Daphne and Shaggy both spot and talk to Scrappy Doo who, as the lift rises, appears on screens surrounding the riders and changes into his own monster form, then roars at the riders.
 Shaggy then says his iconic quote from the battle with Scrappy, which is, "You're a bad puppy!", followed by the claw used in the first movie pulling out the Daemon Ritus from Scrappy's chest.
 The train then drops backwards to the turntable as before, however the turntable is now surrounded by a disco like box with mirrors and neon lights.

-The traditional wild mouse section remains relatively unaltered, however, the vat carrying the souls from the movie now sits in the center of the room.
+The traditional wild mouse section remains relatively unaltered, however, the vat carrying the souls from the movie now sits in the centre of the room.

 As riders leave this section they are now greeted by two projection mapped screens on either side of the train, but as the disco skull on the ceiling shines, the creatures become afraid.
 The train then makes its final small drop, however this small section is now incorporated into the ride's storyline and a screen above it shows one of the creatures screaming in the "Tiki Doll Lounge".
 As riders disembark and pass through the lounge, Scooby-Doo is seen hiding in a hut saying "I'm scared!"
-This scene uses the same animatronic and audio previously used at the beginning of the ride.
+This scene uses the same animatronic and audio previously used at the end of the ride albeit static.
 Riders exit through a gift shop to buy various articles of Scooby-Doo merchandise, as well as on-ride photos.